Stage Fright: Causes, Mechanisms, and the Key to Overcoming It

 Muscles Tense Relaxes

-Although this response evolved to protect us from physical threats, the brain cannot distinguish between physical and mental fear.
-Thus, when we perceive public speaking as dangerous, the brain activates the same response.
-It may seem unnecessary, but the brain thinks it’s doing the right thing to protect us.
+The problem is that the brain cannot distinguish between physical danger and psychological fear.
+As a result, when we perceive public speaking as dangerous, the brain triggers the same survival response.
+Even though this reaction feels unnecessary, your brain believes it’s protecting you!

 Summary

-• Stage fright is a state where your body or voice shakes during public speaking.
+• Stage fright is a condition where your body or voice trembles during public speaking.

-• The root cause of stage fright is that the brain associates being in front of people with danger due to past negative experiences.
+• Its root cause lies in the brain associating being in front of people with danger due to past negative experiences.

-• When the brain holds on to the perception, standing in front of people triggers the sympathetic nervous system, leading to tension—this is the mechanism of stage fright.
+• When the brain holds on to this perception, standing in front of others triggers the sympathetic nervous system, creating tension—this is the mechanism of stage fright.

-• To overcome stage fright, it is necessary to reprogram the brain’s memory that “being in front of people is not dangerous” through successful experiences or mental training.
+• To truly overcome stage fright, you need to reprogram your brain’s memory so that “being in front of people is not dangerous,” which can be achieved through successful experiences or targeted mental training.

-For a detailed guide to overcoming stage fright, please click the button below to access my book, How to Love Speaking in Public through Neuroscience.
-Thank you for reading, and I’ll see you in the next airticle!
+For a detailed guide on overcoming stage fright, please click the button below to access my book.
+Thank you for reading, and I’ll see you in the next article!
 This is Sally Kanemitsu.

 book for overcoming public speaking anxiety